arthurfreitasrocha/autolike/README.md

 How to Install?

 - First download Python entering in this link: https://www.python.org/downloads/.
 - After download it, install Python.
-Don't forget to mark the "Add Python 3.x to PATH" checkbutton in the installation box (You need to mark it to all commands run ok in the CMD).
+Don't forget to mark the "Add Python 3.x to PATH" checkbutton in the installation box (You need to mark it to all commands run fine in the CMD).
 - After installing Python, you have to install Selenium.
 To do it open a CMD and write: pip install selenium.
 Please wait until the installation finish.
 - After all this steps, you can start AutoLike.
 Enter in the AutoLike's folder and open the "__init__.py" file.
 This file will load all the requirements of AutoLike and start him.